DrupalizeMe/demo-domainaccess-7.x/README.md

-##Lesson 8: Domain Access Content
+##Lesson 9: Domain Access Settings and Themes

-- Database: data/08-domainaccess-content.sql.gz
+- Database: data/09-domainaccess-settings.sql.gz
-- Presentation Slides: misc/08-domaccess-content.key.zip
+- Presentation Slides: misc/09-domaccess-settings.key.zip
 - No code changes

 This series is about the Domain Access module for Drupal 7.
 The tutorials in this series are: